it-gro/hugo-theme-w3css-basic/README.md

 * `pre` is for fontawesome 5 icons
 * name is used for lookup in i18n/*.yaml (=> translation)
-* is no translation is given, the name itself is shown `page.nav.html`
+* if no translation is given, the name itself is shown `page.nav.html`
 `<button class="w3-button w3-hide-small"><i class="{{ .Pre }}"></i>&nbsp;{{default .Name (i18n .Name)}}</button>`